Do you want to ....

 - Take action and volunteer for a better world

 - 3 months at CICD.
 Studies, investigations and practical training to prepare for the next 3 months

 - 3 months volunteering with Richmond Vale Academy and communities in St Vincent and the Grenadines.

 - 1 month back at CICD to conclude and share your experiences.

 First period: Climate Activist in Training

-Apart from theoretical studies we put a lot of focus on what CAN actually be done.
-We will go on field trips to meet other climate activists in the UK, we will work in the garden farm at CICD and carry out other actions in the development of our Climate Centre.
-We will also focus on planning and preparing the time in India concretely.
+Apart from the theoretical studies we put a lot of focus on investigating what is actually being done.
+We will go on field trips to meet other climate activists and organisations in the UK, we will work in the garden farm at CICD and carry out other actions in the development of our Climate Centre.

 During this period you will also be a part of running the school together with all other students and staff, and you will be part of governing the school through our Common Meetings.

 Second period: Volunteer in St Vincent and the Grenadines